AGProjects/python-sipsimple/sipsimple/payloads/README.txt

 as an extension to the PIDF.
 Defined in RFC5196.

+xcapcaps.py (RFC4825)

+Support for parsing and building xcap-caps documents, as defined by RFC4825.

+xcapdiff.py (RFC5874)

+Parses NOTIFY body for xcap-diff event.
+Used to detect changes in XCAP documents changed by other device configured for the same presentity.

+iscomposing.py (RFC3994)

+This module parses and generates isComposing messages according to RFC3994.
+It's used mainly in chat environments to indicate the other party that the user is actually typing a message.

 conference.py

 This module implements conference-info (RFC4575) payload parsing and generating for describing